j-plou/learn-go-with-tests/README.md

 # Learn GO with tests

-This repository contains the code related to the exercised proposed at [Learn GO with tests](https://quii.gitbook.io/learn-go-with-tests/)
+This repository contains the code related to the exercises proposed at [Learn GO with tests](https://quii.gitbook.io/learn-go-with-tests/)

 ## Requirements